harsh749005/React-Native-Login-Sign-up/README.md

-# Welcome to your Expo app 👋
+# Welcome to ScaleUp 👋

 In this project, I have used Async Storage to store email and password on my device.